-On Thursday night, Cavagnero moderated a panel at AIA San Francisco for young architects in just such a situation.
-He asked Sylvia Kwan, FAIA, of Kwan Henmi Architecture/Planning; Samuel Fajner of TEECOM; and Cass Calder Smith and Melissa Werner of CCS Architecture to think back on their days as upstarts and share the strategies—and the random bits of luck—that helped them build a client base.
-Cameras from aecKnowledge were on hand to film the session, which will be available (for a fee) on the aecKnowledge website.
-Thursday's isn't online yet, but they do have the first "Starting Your Own Firm" panel, which Cavagnero put on for a packed house back in July.
-Come 2013, he and AIASF will host monthly discussions around the theme of growing a small practice.
+In search of answers, Cavagnero moderated a panel at AIA San Francisco for young architects in just such a situation.
+He asked Sylvia Kwan, FAIA, of Kwan Henmi Architecture/Planning; Samuel Fajner of TEECOM; and Cass Calder Smith and Melissa Werner of CCS Architecture to think back on their days as upstarts and share the strategies — and the random bits of luck — that helped them build a client base.
+Here are 15 nuggets from those that have been through the mill of architectural practice and emerged on the other side (relatively!) unscathed:

-The panel at AIASF on Thursday night, from left: Mark Cavagnero, Melissa Werner, Cass Calder Smith, Sylvia Kwan, and Samuel Fajner.
+The panel at AIASF, from left: Mark Cavagnero, Melissa Werner, Cass Calder Smith, Sylvia Kwan, and Samuel Fajner.

 Before you start churning out press releases and wooing clients, "the first thing you need to do to define your brand is actually to define what you want to be when you grow up," says Sam Fajner.
 "You have to believe in what you do and find your passion, because if you don't find your passion, you're not going to be able to communicate that."